projectatomic/atomic-site/source/blog/2016-04-07-developing-with-mesos-marathon.md

 #### Install Atomic App

-To install Atomic App, please refer the [installation section](https://github.com/projectatomic/atomicapp#installing-atomic-app) on its GitHub repo.
+Since the current ADB release doesn't have the latest version of Atomic App, we want to install it.
+The Atomic App [installation section](https://github.com/projectatomic/atomicapp#installing-atomic-app) on its GitHub repo explains how to install the current release.

 #### Setup Mesos-DNS